target/grease/docs/GreaseGuide/data_model.rst

     {
         '_id': ObjectId, # <-- MongoDB ID
-        'source': String, # <-- Source data came from 'data': dict, # <-- Source data object 'createTime': DateTime, # <-- DateTime when object was entered into MongoDB **TTL occurs 12 hours after this time** 'expiry': DateTime, # <-- DateTime when object will expire
+        'source': String, # <-- Source data came from 'configuration': String, # <-- Configuration data was sourced for 'data': dict, # <-- Source data object 'createTime': DateTime, # <-- DateTime when object was entered into MongoDB **TTL occurs 12 hours after this time** 'expiry': DateTime, # <-- DateTime when object will expire